xuandung38/cms-docs/installation.md

 - PHP_CURL Module Enable

-> {note} On this projects, I use the latest Laravel version (currently 5.4).
+> On this projects, I use the latest Laravel version (currently 5.4).
 Please go to [Laravel documentation page](https://laravel.com/docs) for more information.

 <a name="installation"></a>
 ## Installation